fredericbonnet/helena/docs/src/helena-dialect/dicts.spec.md

   # => [dict (a e c d f g)]
   ```

-## `displayMapValue`
+## `displayDictionaryValue`

-Display function for maps
+Display function for dictionaries

-- ✅ should display maps as `dict` command + key-value tuple
+- ✅ should display dictionaries as `dict` command + key-value tuple

 - ✅ should produce an isomorphic string

-  Evaluating the string will produce an identical map value.
+  Evaluating the string will produce an identical dictionary value.